Hryshuk/rsschool-2019Q1-cv/cv.md

 - email: hryshuk@tut.by
 - SKYPE: hryshuk_newsite.by

-**Summary:** my main goal is to study and progress in the frontend development
+**Summary:** my main goal is to study and progress in the frontend development, learning js frameworks such as ReactJs/Redux, Angular, TypeScript, Node.js

 **Skills**
 - PHP7